Untitled #4 (Orlando Series), 2019. Chromogenic print.

-Qusuquzah Sitting with Pink Flower in Hand, 2018, 40 x 50 inch chromogenic color print
+Qusuquzah Sitting with Pink Flower in Hand, 2018, 40 x 50 inch chromogenic print

-Din avec la main dans le miroir, 2008, 20 x 16 inch chromogenic color print
+Din avec la main dans le miroir, 2008, 20 x 16 inch chromogenic print

 Mickalene Thomas’s vast body of portraits, created in a range of mediums, critically deconstructs accepted definitions of beauty, race, and gender, specifically in relation to black women.
 Known for her monumental, rhinestone-encrusted paintings of domestic interiors and female subjects, Thomas identifies photography as playing a central role within her practice.
 She first began to photograph herself and her mother during her time as an MFA student at Yale and has since moved to photographing friends and lovers.